Adairs Covered Bridge

 The Adairs Covered Bridge, also known as Cisna Mill Covered Bridge, is a historic wooden covered bridge located at Southwest Madison Township near Blain in Perry County, Pennsylvania, United States.
 It is a 150 ft, Burr Truss bridge, constructed in 1864 and rebuilt in 1919.
-It crosses Sherman Creek.
+It crosses Shermans Creek.

 It was listed on the National Register of Historic Places in 1980.